tomascherian/tp/docs/UserGuide.md

 ### Saving the data

-AdresSoC data (both the contact list and the meeting list) is saved in the hard disk automatically after any command that changes the data.
+AddresSoC data (both the contact list and the meeting list) is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file